How to quickly resize images on Mac

 Crop an image in Preview

 And since we’ve already got one foot in image editing, let’s also see how to crop an image on your Mac.
-After all, one answer to how to reduce image file size on Mac is simply cropping out the extra space in your pic — a space that in many cases can be very well done without.
+After all, one answer to how to reduce image file size on Mac is simply cropping out the extra space in your pic — a space that, in many cases, can be very well done without.

 Open your image in Preview and follow these steps to crop your photo or other visual:

-- Find and click the Markup icon in the window Menu bar (may be hidden under the >> icon in narrow images).
+1. Find and click the Markup icon in the window menu bar (may be hidden under the >> icon in narrow images).

+That’s it, your image gets cropped to your selected area!
 Note that the edited photo gets saved instead of your original, so crop only the version you are ready to part with.

 And by the way, since we are talking about how to resize an image on Mac, Permute knows how to do that too — simply click the wheel icon in the top right corner and check the Resize option:

 The resize works through export once you are done editing your shot.
-Find File > Export… in the app’s Menu bar at the very top of your Mac’s screen (as opposed to the top of the app window).
+Find File > Export… in the app’s menu bar at the very top of your Mac’s screen (as opposed to the top of the app window).
 And set your Resize settings in the respective field that pops up:

 Luminar Neo resize tool lets you set the pixel length of each side of the pic individually, as well as by long or short edge.
 Make the changes you want and click Save to export your edited visual.

-Speaking of editing, we just have to talk about the best part about this photo editor — Luminar Neo offers sets of AI-enhanced looks that can take your photos from good to breathtaking.
+Speaking of editing, I just have to talk about the best part about this photo editor — Luminar Neo offers sets of AI-enhanced looks that can take your photos from good to breathtaking.
 These versatile presets can be used as is or adjusted to your individual image.
 You can also save your own settings to edit a bunch of images in the same (or similar) way.

 Luminar Neo boasts a collection of really handy tools to turn your photo creations into impeccable masterpieces.
-Some of the amazing things in the toolkit include noise removal for zoomed-in or poorly lit shots, AI skin and portrait enhancement tools, smart contrast that enhances your image without making it unnatural or noisy, and much more.
+Some of the amazing things in the toolkit include noise removal for zoomed-in or poorly lit shots, AI skin, and portrait enhancement tools, smart contrast that enhances your image without making it unnatural or noisy, and much more.

 Edit images like a pro with Setapp